Addressing Physician Burnout One Step at a Time

 - Leave work at work.
 Many physicians become burned out by the volume of EHR documentation that’s necessary for patient encounters and many find themselves bringing work home with them.
 Instead, Ezeokoli provides this advice: Document a handful of important bullet points while the patient explains their problem.
 Examine the patient and develop a course of treatment.
 Finish the note immediately after the patient leaves the exam room.
 Spending two or three minutes to complete documentation after each appointment is more efficient than saving it until the end of the day or evening when it would require two or three hours.

 - Delegate tasks.
 Physicians can’t do it all, nor should they.
 The key is to delegate tasks (e.g., returning calls to patients, answering emails, and refilling prescriptions) as much as possible, says Ezeokoli.
 Hiring a non-physician provider and/or care coordinator may also be a feasible solution and look into how technology solutions can help pick up some of the tasks you have been doing manually.

 - Practice mindfulness.
 When feeling overwhelmed, take a break and a few deep breaths.
 Pay attention to your surroundings.
 Then go back to the task at hand, she adds.

 - Connect with colleagues.
 This is especially important for mental health providers who require ongoing support and encouragement when treating complex clients.

-- Consider telemedicine.
-Mental health providers may find a work-life balance when providing services via telemedicine because they can render them outside of the office, which can provide them with greater flexibility.
+- Consider telehealth.
+Mental health providers may find a work-life balance when providing services via telehealth because they can render them outside of the office, which can provide them with greater flexibility.